Last Updated on January 13, 2021

 Length and width of a track.
 The length is measured from the toe to the heel, keeping the measuring device a safe distance from the track’s side in order not to contaminate it or damage the track in any way.
 The width is taken at the largest part of the toe, of the heel, and the arch (the intersection between the two parts of the foot).
 The length and the width of a whole track can allow us to determine if the subject is male or female, adult or child.

-By analyzing how the track appears inn the soil, we can determine if the person is carrying a load on his/her shoulders by how the weight shifts from the heel to the toe.
+By analyzing how the track appears in the soil, we can determine if the person is carrying a load on his/her shoulders by how the weight shifts from the heel to the toe.
 In the case of animals, we would observe the impression from the top to the bottom of the track, the reverse of a human track.
-The dimensions will reveal if the animal is a male or female, as withhumans.
+The dimensions will reveal if the animal is a male or female, as with humans.
 The disturbances on the ground can also tell us if the person or the animal was walking or running, based on the tracks’ distance on the ground.

 The faster an animal or human runs, for example, the more evident the disturbances on the ground will be.
 Further considerations on the “pressure releases”, the definition given by Tom Brown Jr. for these types of disturbances, can give us the details about the position of the head and body due to the intention to look towards a specific direction.
-The ability to do that depends on the accurate analysis of how the soil reacted to the passage of the subject in a specific time.
+The ability to do that depends on the accurate analysis of how the soil reacted to the passage of the subject at a specific time.

-Shoes, Boots and Heels
+Shoes, Boots, and Heels

 The shoe pattern.
 The shoe pattern is basically the design of the mold of each shoe’s sole.
 Knowing what the subject was wearing at the time of the passage is, as you can easily understand, one of the keys of every search and rescue or manhunt mission.
 Due to the presence of millions of different shoes in commerce, we recognize three main categories: flat shoes (like sneakers), boots, and classic shoes (in which heels are pretty visible).